TomHarrop/tomharrop.github.io/resume.md

 ### Selected scientific presentations

+*Sequencing and community annotation of the* Vespula vulgaris *genome*. **Oral presentation** at the Entomological Society of NZ Conference, Wellington, New Zealand, 2017.

 *Genes controlling transition of reproductive meristem identity during inflorescence development*. **Oral presentation** at the 14^th^ International Symposium on Rice Functional Genomics, Montpellier, France, 2016.

 *Mechanisms underlying the parallel evolution of inflorescence phenotype during independent domestication of African and Asian rice*. **Contributed oral presentation** at the 6^th^ meeting of the European Society for Evolutionary Developmental Biology, Uppsala, Sweden, 2016. **Joint symposium chair**: Branching across the tree of life.